Ethno-botanical Garden Volunteer

 Scope and Effect

 The results of the incumbent's activities contribute to the understanding and appreciation of the park and the natural and cultural resources within.
-By serving as the garden caretaker, the volunteer will preserve part of the park's beautiful landscape and help visitors form connections with the natural environment and the diverse groups of people who called this area home.
-The volunteer will help to facilitate enjoyment and understanding of the park area by visitors, and public understanding and appreciation of the National Park Service mission.
-These activities affect the NPS and its employees, visitors, and other land managers and neighbors.
+By serving as the garden caretaker, the volunteer will preserve part of the park’s beautiful landscape and help visitors form connections with the natural environment and the diverse groups of people who called this area home.
+The results of the incumbent's activities contribute to visitor enjoyment and understanding of the park area and the public’s appreciation of the National Park Service mission.
+These activities affect the NPS and its employees, visitors, land managers, and neighbors.

 Physical Demands & Work Environment